A Topological Approach to Spectral Clustering: Cluster Identification

-The results in Section \ref{sec:TopC} tell us that the points in each connected component of our graphs should be sent to exactly the same point in $\R^{\beta_0(X)}$ by the map $F$.
-In practice, however, there are small amounts of estimation error in the algorithms for computing eigenvalues and eigenvectors, and this must be accounted for when constructing the final clustering.
+The results in Section \ref{sec:TopC} tell us that the points in each connected component of a graph $G$ should be sent to exactly the same point in $\R^{k}$, where $k$ is the number of connected components of $G$, by the map $\Psi$.
+In practice, however, there are sometimes small amounts of numerical error in the algorithms for computing eigenvalues and eigenvectors, and this must be accounted for when constructing the final clustering.
 We do this with a modified version of Gaussian elimination on the matrix formed by the eigenvectors, which we now describe.

-First, note that the $j$-th entry in the eigenvector $f_i$ is the value of the eigenfunction $f_i$ evaluated on the point $x_j$.
+First, note that the $j$-th entry in the eigenvector $f_i$ is the value of the eigenfunction $f_i$ evaluated on the point $z_j$.
 Let $\Psi$ be the matrix defined by

 We give a modified Gaussian elimination algorithm in Algorithm \ref{alg:Gauss}.
-For what follows, let $n$ denote the number of points in our sample.
+For what follows, let $n$ denote the number of points in our sample, and let $k$ the number of connected components of the graph $G_{\hat{r}}$.

-Note that the algorithm, if there was no estimation error, would send each point in the sample to one of the vectors $e_i$ in the standard basis of $\R^{\beta_0(X)}$.
-Now, however, even given some numerical error, we are able to cluster the sample points according to how close $\Phi(x)$ are to each of the vectors $e_i$.
+Note that the algorithm, if there was no estimation error, would send each point in the sample to one of the vectors $e_i$ in the standard basis of $\R^{k}$.
+Now, however, even given some numerical error, we are able to cluster the sample points according to how close $\Psi(x)$ are to each of the vectors $e_i$.